goa-go/docs/docs/docs/context.md

 Set the state code again or `c.Error(...)` can change the state code of the final response.

 ## JSON
-`JSON(json interface{})` Respond JSON data, it automatically sets status code as 200 and automatically sets the `Content-Type` of the HTTP response header, the following will not be repeated.
+`JSON(json interface{})` Respond JSON data, it automatically sets status code as 200 and automatically sets the `Content-Type` of the HTTP response header.

 ```go
 type obj struct {